 The standard version of fly stitch creates a V shape, though the degree of the angle on the stitch can change by altering the spacing.

-For a softer look you can create a rounded shape.
+For a softer look, you can create a rounded shape.
 This is sometimes called scallop stitch and it is just a variation on fly stitch.
-Instead of pulling the the loop of thread tight, allow it to rest on the surface of the fabric and bit, forming a curve.
+Instead of pulling the loop of thread tight, allow it to rest on the surface of the fabric and bit, forming a curve.

 You can also form this stitch in two colors.
 Thread two needles with different colors of embroidery floss and use one for stitching the horizontal loop stitch and the other for the vertical tacking stitch.